A Guide To California Rental Application Laws

 Putting Together Your California Rental Application Form

-Below we detail what should be included and why in an all-encompassing rental application form.
+Below we detail what should be included and why in a rental application form for California.

 All potential tenants should be asked to fill out an application fully after viewing the property if they wish to go ahead.
 If they do leave elements blank you should investigate further the reason for this.